Mental Health Substance Abuse Case Manager

 - Monitors client access to and involvement with treatment and other providers to help address barriers to treatment and the recovery process.

-- Consistently meets service delivery expectations according to the need of CCHCI and according to written procedures on Mental Health Substance Abuse Program.
+- Consistently meets service delivery expectations according to the need of CCHCI and according to procedures on Mental Health Substance Abuse Program.

 - Participates in all assigned meetings, staff development, and training as required.